LLNL/sundials/doc/cvodes/guide/source/Usage/SIM.rst

       As the Jacobian update frequency is only checked *within* calls to the linear solver setup routine, Jacobian information may be more than ``msbj`` steps old when updated depending on when a linear solver setup call occurs.
-See :numref:`CVODE.Mathematics.nls` for more information on when linear solver setups are preformed.
+See :numref:`CVODES.Mathematics.nls` for more information on when linear solver setups are preformed.

       If ``msbj = 0``, the default value of 51 will be used.
 Otherwise an error